Scams » Scam And Its Types » Craigslist Scam

 Buy Cheap Rental Homes Scam

-Another popular reported example of craigslist scam is about the "cheap rental Homes" that usually don't exist.
-Scammers post pictures of prospective properties on craigslist for a below average price on rent.
-Legitimate consumers who are looking for cheap rental homes find the deal to be too good to be true.
-They send cash to the scammers address or bank account and wait for the contract and deal documents upon payment.
-But these scammers escape with the money not responding back to these victims.
-Some scammers ask for an application fee which they collect from a number of victims which suffices their need for money.
+Another widely reported example of a Craigslist scam involves "cheap rental homes" that usually don’t exist.
+Scammers post pictures of appealing properties on Craigslist at below-average rental prices.
+Legitimate consumers searching for affordable housing find the deal too good to be true and proceed to send cash to the scammer’s address or bank account, expecting to receive rental contracts and other documents afterward.
+However, the scammers disappear with the money and never respond to the victims.
+In some cases, scammers ask for an application fee, which they collect from multiple victims—amounting to a substantial sum that satisfies their financial motive.

 Cheap Rental home Craigslist Scam